EBZebra/docs/edge/source/guide/setup.md

 ![img](images/getting-started/setup/WM_setup_00.jpg)

-> **Note: Windows might not recognize some devices might when connected to a USB 3.0 port.
-Try a USB 2.0 port instead**.
+> **Note: If Windows doesn't recognize a devices connected to a USB 3.0 port, try connecting it to a USB 2.0 port**.

 When a device is properly connected and recognized, the Mobile Device Center application should appear something like this: